 Outside in the courtyard, you will notice 9 dynastic urns that were cast between 1835 and 1836.
 They are dedicated to the 9 Emperors and represent the power and stability of the dynasty.
 They stand 2m high and weigh between 1900 – 2600 kg each.

 The Royal Tombs are located outside of the City of Hue.
-Bee Bee Travel offers a Royal Tombs Tour.
+You can book a tour here to visit the Royal Tombs.